 Failte, E Komo Mai, and Welcome to GEOG 292vw: Cultural Ecology of Ireland, Writing Intensive.
-Our next faculty-led study abroad will be 18-28 May 2020.
+Due to the Covid-19 pandemic, we were unable to travel for our intended May 2020 dates, but have scheduled our next faculty-led study abroad for 19-29 May 2021.

 Cultural Ecology of Ireland is a Hawaii Community College Study Abroad experience for students, faculty and staff of the University of Hawaii system.
 The program is the result of a collaboration between Hawaii CC faculty and counselors and expanding to faculty from other UHCC campuses.
 The course is designed to introduce students to the unique culture and ecology of Ireland, and to help them understand the ties that unite island people in diverse and varied ecosystems.
 We will also explore ways in which the environment affects culture and culture changes the environment.